yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

-Some cryptographic operations, such as Elliptic Curve Diffie-Hellman key agreement ("ECDH-ES") take inputs that may contain invalid values, such as points not on the specified elliptic curve or other invalid points (see e.g. {{Valenta}}, Sec.
+Some cryptographic operations, such as Elliptic Curve Diffie-Hellman key agreement ("ECDH-ES") take inputs that may contain invalid values, such as points not on the specified elliptic curve or other invalid points (see, e.g. {{Valenta}}, Sec.
 7.1).
-Either the JWS/JWE library itself must validate these inputs before using them or it must use underlying cryptographic libraries that do so (or both!).
+The JWS/JWE library itself must validate these inputs before using them or it must use underlying cryptographic libraries that do so (or both!).

 ECDH-ES ephemeral public key (epk) inputs should be validated according to the recipient's